nwtime/ntpwww/content/en/ntpfaq/NTP-s-refclk.md

 #### 4. Others

-XXX _Note from the editor:_ Other types of reference clocks are still to come (are missing now).
-Contributors invited!

 #### 7.4.1.
 What can make my MSF Receiver fail?

-See [Q: 7.3.2.](NTP-s-refclk.htm#Q-REFCLK-DCF77-NOSIGNAL) for some basics.
+See [Q: 7.3.2.](/ntpfaq/ntp-s-refclk/#732-what-can-make-my-dcf77-receiver-fail) for some basics.

 * * *

 #### 7.4.2.
 How can I find a low-cost Receiver for Low-Frequency Transmissions?

-[Markus Kuhn](NTP-a-faq.htm#AU-MK) has set up a page describing low-frequency time standards (WWVB, MSF, DCF77, etc) and receiver designs at http://www.cl.cam.ac.uk/~mgk25/lf-clocks.html.
+[Markus Kuhn](mailto:mgk25@cl.cam.ac.uk) has set up a [page](http://www.cl.cam.ac.uk/~mgk25/lf-clocks.html) describing low-frequency time standards (WWVB, MSF, DCF77, etc) and receiver designs.

 * * *